p2-inc/phasetwo-docs/blog/2026-04-27-new-keycloak-themes.md

 **Self-hosted with the Phase Two image** — the theme is included in the [Phase Two Keycloak image](https://quay.io/repository/phasetwo/phasetwo-keycloak).
 Pull the latest image and select `phasetwo-ui` in your realm theme settings.

-**Self-hosted with your own Keycloak** — build and install from the open source [keycloak-themes](https://github.com/p2-inc/keycloak-themes) repository:
+**Self-hosted with your own Keycloak** — the [Keycloak themes](/extensions/themes/) extension is open source and works on stock Keycloak.
+Build and install it from the [keycloak-themes](https://github.com/p2-inc/keycloak-themes) repository:

 ```bash
 mvn clean install -DskipTests